pexip/os-bind9/doc/arm/reference.rst

         A quoted string which is used as a DNS name; for example: ``my.test.domain``.

     ``duration``
-        A duration in BIND 9 can be written in three ways: as single number representing seconds, as a string of numbers with TTL-style time-unit suffixes, or in ISO 6801 duration format.
+        A duration in BIND 9 can be written in three ways: as a single number representing seconds, as a string of numbers with TTL-style time-unit suffixes, or in ISO 6801 duration format.